simonprickett/simonprickett.github.io/_posts/2021-08-30-raspberry-pi-coding-with-dotnet-traffic-lights.md

 To make this a standalone guide, there will be some re-use of content from the prior article here.
 Since writing this article, I've also written up the same exercise using Swift ([Swift version]({{ site.baseurl }}/raspberry-pi-coding-in-swift-traffic-lights)), Node.js ([read about that here]({{ site.baseurl }}/raspberry-pi-coding-with-node-js-traffic-lights)), Node RED ([try here]({{ site.baseurl }}/raspberry-pi-coding-with-node-red-traffic-lights/)), Java ([try here]({{ site.baseurl }}/playing-with-raspberry-pi-gpio-pins-and-traffic-lights-in-java)), Bash scripting ([Bash article]({{ site.baseurl}}/controlling-raspberry-pi-gpio-pins-from-bash-scripts-traffic-lights)), C ([check it out here]({{ site.baseurl }}/gpio-access-in-c-with-raspberry-pi-traffic-lights)) and also for [Arduino]({{ site.baseurl}}/traffic-lights-with-arduino/).

+When writing this article, I found Pete Gallagher's "Install and use Microsoft .NET 5 with the Raspberry Pi" article ([read here](https://www.petecodes.co.uk/install-and-use-microsoft-dot-net-5-with-the-raspberry-pi/)) very useful.

 ## Shopping List

 To try this out, you will need the following (links here mostly go to [Adafruit](https://www.adafruit.com/), UK customers may want to consider [Pimoroni](https://shop.pimoroni.com/) as a UK based alternative, Amazon has most if not all of this stuff too):